tdickinsam41-dev/Dickinson-online-GEOG776-fall2025/Lab3/README.md

 ### Lab 3 requires 4 tasks to be completed

-- Read data in from the provided text
+- Read data in from the provided text from th shape.txt file
 - Create a class for each shape found in the text file
 - For each line, create a new object determined by the shape (e.g., Triangle object for line `Triangle,8,1` base and height) (30pt)
 - Iterate through your list and print out the area for each shape

-#### The following screen shows the required output from the lab3_python_script.py:
+#### The following screen capture shows the required output from the lab3_python_script.py:

 ![Window snap](lab3_script_output.jpg)